GodotModding/gmlwiki/docs/guides/modding/mod_structure.md

+---
+description: Mod file structure is a small but important part of modding.
+---

 # Mod Structure

 Mod file structure is a small but important part of modding.
 If your files are in the wrong place, they won't be found